Betari Box Model: the Theory and an Example

 Conflicts

 If the Betari Box model isn’t broken, there is a serious chance of conflicts arising.
 Therefore, it’s important to recognise and actively address the process.
-A highly driven perfectionist often deals with stress he imposes on himself.
+A person who strongly identifies as a perfectionist experiences self-imposed stress because of his perfectionistic behavior.

 However, he also imposes it on those around him and becomes impatient when his colleagues haven’t finished their work on time.

 In addition to the fact that it upsets them, they will turn against this person and be grumpy towards him.
 Perhaps they will adopt a cynical or sarcastic attitude towards him and gossip about him behind his back.
 The only one who’s able to break through this pattern is the perfectionist himself.
-He should change his ways and become aware of his own actions and behaviour.
+He needs to transform his conduct while he develops understanding about his personal actions and conduct.

 Subsequently, he would do well to speak with his colleagues and admit that he was wrong.